andrewemcmanus/variations/README.md

 ​
 ## Rules
 ​
-When you click "play", the computer will play you three pitches from a major chord.
+When you click `Play`, the computer will play you three pitches from a major chord.
 Your job is to play a melodic variation on that major chord before the clock runs out.
 You win if your variation does the following two things:
 ​
 * **uses all three pitches the computer gives you**
 * **uses at least 5 non-chord tones**